National Institute of Fisheries Science

-The National Institute of Fisheries Science (previous called National Fisheries Research and Development Institute or NFRDI), is a scientific body operated by the South Korean government, under the authority of the Ministry for Food, Agriculture, Forestry and Fisheries.
-It was first established in 1921.
+The National Institute of Fisheries Science (NIFS), previous called the National Fisheries Research and Development Institute (NFRDI), is a scientific body operated by the South Korean government, under the authority of the Ministry for Food, Agriculture, Forestry and Fisheries.
+It was established in 1921.
 Subsidiary institutes operate in each of the major Korean fisheries.

 The NFRDI is headquartered in Gijang-eup, Gijang-gun, northern Busan.